NervanaSystems/neon/examples/skip-thought/README.md

 ### Evaluation

 A trained sentence2vec model can also be evaluated on the SemEval 2014 Task 1: semantic relatedness SICK dataset.
-The data can be downloded here: [SemEval-2014 Task1](http://alt.qcri.org/semeval2014/task1/index.php?id=data-and-tools).
-Download *TRAINING DATA*, *TEST DATA(including gold scores)*, and *TRIAL DATA* and collect the data into a directory.
+Running the `eval_sick.py` script will download the data if it's unable to find it locally.
+The evaluation can be performed with the following command:

 ```
 python eval_sick.py --model_file output/s2v_model.prm --data_dir books_txt/ --eval_data_path SICK_data/ --output_path output/
 ```

+The data can also be found/downloded manually here: [SemEval-2014 Task1](http://alt.qcri.org/semeval2014/task1/index.php?id=data-and-tools).
+Download *TRAINING DATA*, *TEST DATA(including gold scores)*, and *TRIAL DATA* and collect the data into a directory.

 ## Citations